Smealm/bethesda-stuff/readme.md

 ---------------

-bethesda scripts or whatever i end up putting here
+this section is for bethesda scripts or whatever

 in the SkyrimSE Folder, download run.bat and put it into `\steamapps\common\Skyrim Special Edition\` open up steam and right click on skyrim, go to properties, launch options and put `run.bat %command%` into it.